 TGba Editor: make the following changes of this clause

 A wake-up radio (WUR) ID identifies the WUR non-AP STA that is the intended recipient of the WUR frame.
-A WUR frame with a WUR ID in the ID field is an individually addressed WUR frame that is addressed to the WUR non-AP STA identified by that WUR ID.
+A WUR frame with a WUR ID in the ID field is defined as an individually addressed WUR frame that is addressed to the WUR non-AP STA identified by that WUR ID. (#496)

-TGba Editor: delete the following paragraph of this clauseA WUR AP that generates a VL WUR Wake-up frame with one or more STA Info fields shall order the STA Info fields so that the WUR IDs appear in increasing order.
-The WUR AP shall not include the WUR ID of a WUR non-AP STA that does not support reception of VL WUR frames (see 9.4.2.273 (WUR Capabilities element)).
+TGba Editor: delete the following paragraph of this clause

+(#722)

 Wake-up Operation

 WUR AP Operation